hades102zues/metropolitan_medical_app/README.md

 # Metropolitan Medical

-Metropolitan Medical web development project, commissioned by Dr. Camelie Bowen.
+Metropolitan Medical web app project, commissioned by Dr. Camelie Bowen.

-Abandoned.
-Covid era ruined everything :(
+This project was meant to provide Dr. Bowen with a web application where she could accept and schedule client appointments via email and Google calendar integration for her practice.

+Additonally, it was to act as a blogging platform for her to discuss various medical topics affecting women's health.

+**Covid Era came with some business adjustments and life changes.
+Ultimately, it was decided to halt the development process and launch.
+The project is abandoned by this point lol**